-Corn Producers’ Sustainable Intensification: Advanced production methods such as low-till and no-till planting have greatly reduced energy consumption, soil loss, pesticide use, and greenhouse gas emissions while enhancing yields.
-In the 1980-2011 period, U.S. corn producers achieved declines per unit of production in soil erosion, irrigation, energy use, and greenhouse gas emissions.
+Corn Producers’ Sustainable Intensification: Advanced production methods such as reduced-till and no-till planting greatly reduce energy consumption, soil loss, pesticide use and greenhouse gas emissions while enhancing yields.

 Cotton – a natural fiber – has been used to dress and protect families for at least 7,000 years.
 Of the thousands of U.S. cotton growers – predominantly family farms – 100% of them are committed to continual improvement that positions U.S. cotton to support society’s quality of life for future generations.
 Accordingly, the U.S. cotton industry continues to research and adopt responsible production practices that not only promote economic sustainability but also minimize impact on natural resources.